akshaymarch7/devTinder-web/README.md

 - New Page - See all my connections
 - New Page - See all my Conenction REquests
 - Feature - Accept/Reject connection request
 - Send/Ignore the user card from the feed

-Remaining:
 - Signup New User
 - E2E testing